Statenvlag

 The Statenvlag ("States Flag") is the name of the flag of the States-General of the Dutch Republic, the red-white-blue tricolour flag replacing the older orange-white-blue Prince's Flag in the mid 17th century.

-The modern national flag of the Netherlands, the exact colors of which were confirmed in 1937, is based on this historical flag.
+The modern national flag of the Netherlands, the exact colours of which were confirmed in 1937, is based on this historical flag.
 It also resembles the modern Flag of Luxembourg.

 History

 The origin of the red-white-blue tricolour is not entirely clear; some sources suggest that it developed merely as a variant of orange-white-blue because the orange dye would tend to fade to red over time.